Outdoor Research Coze Down Parka Review

 Comfort

-This jacket nails comfort, earning one of the highest scores in the group.
+This jacket nails comfort, earning one of the highest scores in the test.
 It feels both snug and incredibly lightweight, with a soft knit covering every point where your skin is likely to brush against it.
 Even the nylon shell is pleasant in hand.

-Style
+Versatility and Style

 When the jacket is all zipped up, it's hard to argue for any hint of style.
 It hangs straight up and down with no definition at the waist.
 It's a piece that seems to put function before form.